stencila/stencila/README.md

 ### Install

 Actually, this package isn't mean't to be installed as such.
-Normally, your browser will simply fetch the prebuilt Javascript and CSS bundles from https://unpkg.com/stencila-web/.
+Normally, your browser will simply fetch the prebuilt Javascript and CSS bundles from https://unpkg.com/stencila-ui/.
 But, if you want to have a local copy...

 ```
-npm install stencila-web
+npm install stencila-ui
 ```

 ### Use